MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ## WOLF Modules

-To extract WOLF resources and convert them to useful outputs you'll use a lot of WOLF modules which are the WOLF equivalents to MKS systems such as mining drills, assembly lines, refineries and workshops.
+To extract WOLF resources and convert them to useful outputs you'll use WOLF modules which are the WOLF equivalents to MKS systems such as mining drills, assembly lines, refineries and workshops.

 From the SPH scene, start a new ship and open the _Planner_ pane in the **WOLF Dashboard**, and select the "WOLF" parts group in the selection pane on the left, then start planning this depot with a **WOLF Fabricator Module**.
 Set the **WOLF Fabricator Module** to produce _Material Kits_: